 2.Increase Metabolic Rate

-The benefits of a faster metabolism is better fat burning, even at rest.
+The benefit of a faster metabolism is better fat burning, even at rest.

-A randomized controlled trial published in 2016 found that after five weeks of HIIT, participants improved their VO2max by 9 percent.
-Your VO2max is a marker of how efficiently your body can use oxygen during exercise.
-It’ll help you run faster and more efficiently, with studies showing that your VO2max accounts for 70 percent of the variation in race performances.
+A randomised controlled trial published in 2016 found that, after five weeks of HIIT, participants improved their VO2 max by 9 percent.
+Your VO2 max is a marker of how efficiently your body can use oxygen during exercise.
+It'll help you run faster and more efficiently, with studies showing that your VO2 max accounts for 70 percent of the variation in race performance.

 4.Improve Heart Health

 For individuals with high blood pressure, HIIT has been shown to help lower blood pressure and reduce heart rate.
 A HIIT workout can be an effective component of your treatment plan to improve heart health.
 For individuals with normal blood pressure, it can help maintain healthy blood flow.